sarahmeow86/bliss-initramfs/README.md

-## Bliss Initramfs 8.1.0
+## Bliss Initramfs 9.0.0
 #### Jonathan Vasquez (fearedbliss)
 #### Designed for Gentoo Linux

 ## Description

-An utility that generates an initramfs image with all files and dependencies needed to boot your Gentoo Linux system installed on OpenZFS.
+Generates an initramfs image with all files needed to boot your Gentoo Linux system installed on Encrypted/OpenZFS.
 This program was designed as a simple alternative to genkernel for this use case.

 ## Usage

-All you need to do is run the utility, select the options you want "a-la-carte", and then tell the initramfs via your bootloader parameters in what order you want those features to be trigered in.
-Check the USAGE file for examples.
+All you need to do is run the application and pass it the kernel you want to build the initramfs for.
+That's it!

+`$ ./mkinitrd.py --kernel $(uname -r)`

 ## License